A

 btrfs fi balance start -dconvert=raid1,soft /media/nextcloud/

-This time the -dconvert= means to apply the new profile to all data on the disk array.
+-dconvert= means to apply the new profile to all data on the disk array.
 This will take a little longer, depending on how much data you already have on your disk.
 If you want to watch the progress in another shell, you can type this command:

 btrfs filesystem balance status /media/nextcloud